amejiarosario/amejiarosario.github.io/source/_posts/2019-01-03-How-can-developers-reduce-stress.md

 ## Brainstorm 🧠

-Have you felt stressed when you get stuck on something for a while?
-Well, it's time to take a step back and put things in perspective.
-There might be a straighter line to get to your goal. **List all the alternatives** you can think of (don't label them as "good" or "bad".
-Put it all down "smart" ideas and especially the "dumb" ones).
-Choose the ones that you think will work the best.
+Have you felt stressed when you get stuck on something for a while? (e.g., No syntax errors and still the code is not working as intendeded).
+Well, it’s time to take a step back and put things in perspective.
+There might be a straighter line to get to your goal. **List all the alternatives** or different ways you can solve the same problem.
+Whatever you can think of (don’t label them as “good” or “bad”.
+Put down the “smart” ideas and especially the “dumb” ones.
+At the end, choose the ones that you think will work best.
 Work smarter, not harder!

-If you are going to cut a tree is important to sharpen your ax first and then get to it.
+If you are going to cut a tree is essential to sharpen your ax first and then get to it.
 Not just will you cut the tree faster but also with less effort.
-Likewise, it's vital that you take some time to do a little planning before jumping right into the task in hand.
+Likewise, it’s vital that you take some time to do a little planning before jumping right into the task in hand.
 Beware of not overdoing it, set a time limit for this exercise.
 If you spend all the time sharpening the ax and never cut the tree is not good either ;)

 ## Subtask ✌️

 **Divide a big task into smaller ones**.
 Completing some small tasks will motivate you to get more done.
 Also keeps the stress away since you feel you are making progress.
+Another benefit of sub tasking is that makes estimations more accurate.

-Even the most ambitious projects and tallest buildings started with laying down one brick/block.
-Likewise, no matter how big your project is, when you break it down into smaller pieces, it makes it easier to reason about.
+Even the most ambitious projects and tallest buildings started with laying down one block at a time.
+Likewise, no matter how big your project is when you break it down into smaller pieces, that you make it easier to reason about.

 Tackling a small task is less daunting to deal with the project as a whole, so you will be less likely to procrastinate and stress about it.